Liverpool's year! Klopp reveals the moment he felt Premier League title could be coming to Anfield | Goal.com

 “Last year when we were seven, eight, nine points up, I knew we had a long way to go.
 Maybe I thought we could win the league at 60-70 minutes in the City-Leicester game [in May 2019] until [Vincent] Kompany finished my dreams!

-“This year I had a moment when we won against Bournemouth and City lost [later that day] against Manchester United.
+“This year I had a moment when we won against Bournemouth and City lost against Manchester United.
 It was a big gap.

 “I didn’t think we would win the league but it was a big gap and it felt quite good, but that is it pretty much.”